 Arms Sales to Saudi Coalition

 Warren explicitly supports ending arms sales and military support to the Saudi-led coalition fighting in Yemen.
-Warren co-sponsored a measure to block arms sales to Saudi Arabia as early as 2017, one of the first senators to do so.
-She voted (See also S.J.
+Warren co-sponsored a measure to block certain arms sales to Saudi Arabia as early as 2017, one of the first senators to do so (see resource page).
+She cosponsored a War Powers Resolution, S.J.
+Res.7, and voted (see also S.J.
 Res.
-36, 38) June 20, 2019 in favor of a package of 22 joint resolutions in the Senate, later vetoed by Trump, designed to prohibit various arms sales to the Saudi-led coalition.
+36, 38) June 20, 2019 in favor of a package of 22 joint resolutions in the Senate, later vetoed by Trump, designed to prohibit various arms sales to the Saudi-led coalition (see resource page).
 She is in favor of ending all support with the exception of operations against al-Qaeda and other terror groups.

 Response to Council on Foreign Relations questionnaire, September 16, 2019